rgburke/wed/README.md

   - Add file\_content regex variable to filetype definition.
 This variable allows a filetype match to be determined by applying the file\_content regex against the file content.
-  - Autogenerate syntax definitions from existing config in other projects.
-    Instead of reinventing wheel use existing work in this area.
-This would be implemented in a separate script.
-  - Autogenerate filetype definitions from existing config in other projects (could be done in one go with task above).
   - Create directory hierarchy for files which don't exist when writing them to disk e.g. for `wed /my/made/up/path.txt` running `<C-s>` should work.
   - Add add context aware info bar under command prompt in a similar fashion